MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/event-driven-retention.md

 ### Step 7: Enter keywords or an asset ID

-Now you narrow the scope of the content by specifying asset IDs for SharePoint and OneDrive content, or keywords for Exchange content.
+Now you narrow the scope of the content by specifying asset IDs for SharePoint and OneDrive content, or keywords and queries for Exchange content.
 For asset IDs, retention will be enforced only on content with the specified *property:value* pair.
 If an asset ID is not entered, all content with labels of that event type get the same retention date applied to them.

 For example: If you're using the Asset ID property, enter `ComplianceAssetID:<value>` in the box for asset IDs shown below.

 Your organization might have applied other properties and IDs to the documents related to this event type.
 For example, if you need to detect a specific product's records, the ID might be a combination of your custom property ProductID and the value "XYZ".
 In this case, you'd enter `ProductID:XYZ` in the box for asset IDs shown in the following picture.

-For Exchange items, use keywords.
-You can use a query by using search operators such as AND, OR, and NOT.
-For more information, see [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md).
+For Exchange items, use keywords or a query that uses Keyword Query Language (KQL).
+For more information about the query syntax, see [Keyword Query Language (KQL) syntax reference](/sharepoint/dev/general-development/keyword-query-language-kql-syntax-reference).
+For more information about the searchable properties that you can use for Exchange, see [Keyword queries and search conditions for Content Search](keyword-queries-and-search-conditions.md).

 Finally, choose the date when the event occurred; this date is used as the start of the retention period.
 After you create an event, that event date is synchronized to all the content with a retention label of that event type, asset ID, and keywords.
 As with any retention label, this synchronization can take up to seven days.